esyede/rakit/packages/docs/data/arrays.md

 ### Arr::exists()

-This method checks that the given key exists in an array:
+Checks that the given key exists in an array:

 ```php
 $array = ['name' => 'Agung', 'age' => 17];